hannahbus/cool_stuff/networks.md

 # Papers

 Here is a more or less random compilation of network-related papers, I came across.
 Selection criteria are (i) cool research question (ii) cool data, and (ii) cool methods.
-The list is under study revise.
+The list is under study revision.

 ## Measuring networks